In part 1 of this article we look at the ACAS Code of Practice, what it means and why it’s important.

 Even though each of these key principles are relatively simple, it is amazing how many employers get it wrong, and how many enquiries we get, and can quickly recognise that things haven’t been handled well.

-If any of what we’ve said above resonates with you, please don’t hesitate to get in touch via the chat facility on our App.
+If any of what we’ve said above resonates with you, please don’t hesitate to get in touch with our HR and Employment Law Experts for advice.